zahra-abbasi-vault/Face-Mask-Detection/README.md

 Running the code does not require any special hardware, it can run on any machine, even on tiny devices like Raspberry Pi.

 ## How the code works
-OpenCv is used for face detection, then detected faces are fed into a model that predicts if the person is wearing a mask or not.
+OpenCV is used for face detection, then detected faces are fed into a model that predicts if the person is wearing a mask or not.

 ## About this project
 This was my final project for my bachelor's degree.